 Doing what few of us have so far dared, Marc has turned his dreams into reality by riding his bike to far off lands

-Sponsors: Bombtrack Bicycle Co., Apidura Packing, Supernova Light Systems, Alpina Helmets, Gore Bike Wear, WTB Tires
+Sponsors: Bombtrack Bicycle Co., Apidura Packing, Supernova Light Systems, Alpina Helmets, Ryzon, WTB Tires

 What do you like to ride most: long distance bikepacking trips, on road and off road